 MARO designs is trading fairly

-- Our workers are fairly paid, 1 month paid leave per year
+- Employees are fairly paid, 1 month paid leave per year

 - Maternity leave 3 months paid